Mammoth Biosciences aims to be Illumina for the gene editing generation – TechCrunch

 The Cas14 enzyme can be used to make gene edits in-vivo, meaning in live organisms, instead of ex-vivo, or outside of an organism.
 The in-vivo use-case could accelerate the time it takes to conduct experiments or develop treatments.

-“Twenty years from now, when the umpteenth drug gets approved using Crispr and some nuclease named Cas132013, people are going to look back on this patent battle and think, ‘what a godawful waste of money,’” Jacob Sherkow a patent law scholar at New York Law School told Wired back in 2018.
+“Twenty years from now, when the umpteenth drug gets approved using Crispr and some nuclease named Cas132013, people are going to look back on this patent battle and think, ‘what a godawful waste of money,’ ” Jacob Sherkow a patent law scholar at New York Law School told Wired back in 2018.

-Already, Horizon Discovery, a Cambridge, UK-based gene editing technology developer, is using the new tools developed by Mammoth Bioscience to create new CRISPR tools for Chinese Hamster Ovary cell line editing.
+Already, Horizon Discovery, a Cambridge, U.K.-based gene editing technology developer, is using the new tools developed by Mammoth Bioscience to create new CRISPR tools for Chinese Hamster Ovary cell line editing.

 That partnership is an example of how Mammoth is thinking about the commercialization of the new Cas14 enzyme line and its role in biological engineering.

 “You will need a full toolbox of CRISPR proteins,” says Martin.
-“That will allow you to interact with biology in the same way that wee interact with software and computers.
+“That will allow you to interact with biology in the same way that we interact with software and computers.
 “From first principles, companies will programmatically modify biology to cure a disease or decrease risk for a disease.
 That’s going to be really kind of a turning point.”

-To achieve its vision, Mammoth has managed to nab top talent from the life sciences industry including, Peter Nell, a co-founder of Casebia (a joint venture between Bayer and CRISPR Therapeutics), who came on board as chief business officer, and Ted Tisch, a former executive at Synthego and Bio-Rad, joined the company as chief operating officer
+To achieve its vision, Mammoth has managed to nab top talent from the life sciences industry, including Peter Nell, a co-founder of Casebia (a joint venture between Bayer and CRISPR Therapeutics), who came on board as chief business officer, and Ted Tisch, a former executive at Synthego and Bio-Rad, who joined the company as chief operating officer.

-The company also nabbed $45 million of funding including investment firms Mayfield, NFX, Verily (the Alphabet subsidiary), and Brook Byers, which was led by Decheng Capital — bringing the company to over $70 million in funding.
+The company also nabbed $45 million of funding, including investment firms Mayfield, NFX, Verily (the Alphabet subsidiary) and Brook Byers, which was led by Decheng Capital — bringing the company to more than $70 million in funding.

 “There are a dozen or so products that are in clinical development with CRISPR,” says Ursheet Parikh, a partner with Mayfield.
-“Maybe that number would go up by five or ten without Mammoth, but it will go up by one or two orders of magnitude with Mammoth.”
+“Maybe that number would go up by five or 10 without Mammoth, but it will go up by one or two orders of magnitude with Mammoth.”

 To Parikh, Mammoth is the best positioned of the CRISPR development tools, because the company is building a whole platform that customers can license and use to develop products using gene editing.

-The thinking, according to Parikh is as follows, “if this technology can power lots of applications, let’s basically ensure that lots of these applications can come to market and as that happens I get my app store cut.”
+The thinking, according to Parikh, is as follows, “if this technology can power lots of applications, let’s basically ensure that lots of these applications can come to market and as that happens I get my app store cut.”

 “It’s an Illumina-like business,” Parikh says.
-“Just as anybody who is innovating with genomics needs an illumina sequencer because they want to be able to do the sequencing… if someone wants to do editing… This gives them the access to do the right sequencing.”
+“Just as anybody who is innovating with genomics needs an Illumina sequencer because they want to be able to do the sequencing… if someone wants to do editing… This gives them the access to do the right sequencing.”